edwardcapriolo/tunit/README.md

 Motivation
 -----

-To understand how TUnit might be useful, look at an application has a class like the one below:
+To understand how TUnit might be useful, look at an application that has a class like the one below:

 ```java
   class Changing implements Runnable {